A Day in Savannah, Georgia

 I wandered along River Street, taking in the views of the river, the many shops and restaurants lining the street and a few tourists enjoying the afternoon.
 Since it is January and we are in a pandemic, the street was very quiet.

-After an hour or so exploring the riverfront, I joined local friends for a drink at the bar at 17hundred90 Inn and Restaurant.
+After an hour or so of exploring the riverfront, I joined local friends for a drink at the bar at 17hundred90 Inn and Restaurant.
 They are known for their key lime pie shots and they are a popular stop on the ghost tours.
-See more about the haunted hotels, houses, and taverns here.

 After a drink, we went back to the river to check out the new Plant Riverside District and had dinner at Graffito.
 This former power plant has been transformed into a new entertainment district, offering restaurants, entertainment, retail and a hotel.
 Huge geodes, a cave bear skeleton, and dinosaur replicas are some of the decor inside the hotel atrium, surrounded by shops, galleries and restaurants with guest rooms above.